-Lots of mattress companies aim to improve sleep, but Bear stands alone in its journey to improve athletic performance through materials in their mattress.
-From the Celliant® cool cover to graphite infused gel, they certainly went all-in on cooling measures—but can Infrared Yarn really speed up recovery time?
+Many mattress companies aim to improve sleep, but Bear stands alone in its journey to improve athletic performance through the materials in their mattresses.

-In our Bear mattress review, we’ll go over the healing technology and cooling measures and let you know who we think would like this bed.
+In our Bear mattress review, we focus on the brand’s flagship model, the Bear Original.
+We’ll go over the healing technology and cooling measures and let you know who we think would like this bed.
 Keep reading to get the whole picture, or jump down to the bottom for our final review.

 Who Do We Think Matches With Bear?

 - Athletes and Active Folks – This mattress was made specifically for athletes and those who need to sleep well and wake up feeling ready to go.
-If you’re looking for innovative measures to speed up your response time, you’re probably in a good position to test out the Infrared Yarn.
+What stands out the most is the Celliant® cover that can reportedly enhance recovery for active consumers by transforming body heat into infrared energy to improve blood flow and reduce inflammation.

 - Co-sleepers – If your partner gets up earlier than you do and you’re constantly waking up from movement, these foams should help isolate motion well, keeping you asleep longer.